3M AKT60LE Adjustable Keyboard Tray Review

 Off the Rails

 Anyone using an adjustable-height desk with a centered crossbar under the table top (e.g. MultiTable ModTable or Mod-E, Humanscale Float Table, etc.) should look elsewhere – no two ways around it.
 3M’s keyboard trays range from adequate to excellent, but they simply won’t work on most adjustable-height desk models because of insufficient freeboard between the crossbar and the front of the table top.
+You can read more about the challenges of adding an adjustable keyboard tray to standing desks here.
 Even their more compact variants come with 17″ minimum rails, and will dangle right off the ends of almost all adjustable desks.
 If you need to outfit a standard height desk, or if you’ve managed to find yourself one of the rare adjustables without a centered crossbar (or a truly enormous desktop), this may work, but most standing and walking deskers should search for alternatives.
+One potential workaround is to use an adapter kit, like this one we’ve reviewed.

 To Tilt or Not to Tilt